boristsr/gdcorner-website/_documentation/rushhour/10-preparingavehicle.md

 ![Install addon]({{ site.url }}/assets/products/rushhour/documentation/blenderaddon/01-installaddon.png)

-Install addon

-Navigate to where you downloaded the latest version of the plugin, and click Install Addon
+Navigate to where you downloaded the latest version of the addon, and click Install Addon

 ![Select downloaded addon]({{ site.url }}/assets/products/rushhour/documentation/blenderaddon/02-selectdownloadedaddon.png)

-Select downloaded addon

 After it is installed, ensure it is activated by ticking the check box.

 ![Activate Rush Hour Unreal Vehicle Toolkit addon]({{ site.url }}/assets/products/rushhour/documentation/blenderaddon/03-activateaddon.png)

-Activate Rush Hour Unreal Vehicle Toolkit addon

 ## Before your start

 There are a few requirements for your vehicle before we start using the toolkit.

-The plugin will try and compensate for some of these problems, but it’s more reliable if you address these manually.
+The addon will try and compensate for some of these problems, but it’s more reliable if you address these manually.

 - Ensure your blend file filename doesn’t contain any spaces.
 - Ensure your vehicle is facing so the front is looking down the `+X` axis, and `+Y` is left.